Ancient wisdom for the modern body, mind and spirit.

 What can Acupuncture Treat?

-Acupuncture has been studied and proven to be effective in treating:
+Acupuncture has been studied and proven to be effective in treating many types of pain.
+In our Pasadena clinic, we often treat:

 Chronic Low Back Pain